German Council for Sustainable Development - In a nutshell: information on recent work items and modalities

 Prof. Dr. Alexander Bassen, full professor of Capital Market and Management at the University of Hamburg

-Vera Gäde-Butzlaff, Chairwoman of the board of Gasag Berliner Gaswerke AG
+Vera Gäde-Butzlaff, Chairwoman of the board of GASAG Berliner Gaswerke AG, Chairwoman of Nehlsen AG

 Walter Hirche, former parliamentary secretary for the Ministry of the Environment, Chairman of the Governing Board of the UNESCO Institute for Lifelong Learning in Hamburg, former minister in Lower Saxony and Brandenburg